Bartavius/Super-Pong/README.md

 # Super-Pong
-This is pong with a few extra steps
+This is Pong with a few extra steps.
+It has super powers; uses the turtle package.